-Since the approval of the Bicycle Master Plan in 2012, LA County has applied for and received grants to implement the Plan's proposed bikeway network.
-In 2018, LA County was awarded a total of \$10,164,054 in grant funding for bikeways, pedestrian improvements (sidewalks, curb ramps, high visibility crosswalks and wayfinding signage), and transit improvements (bus stop amenities) from the Affordable Housing and Sustainable Communities Program for projects in the unincorporated communities of Willowbrook, East Los Angeles, and Florence-Firestone.
-In 2019 and 2020, LA County was awarded a total of \$9,065,260 in grant funding from the Measure M Multiyear Sub-Regional Program for projects in the unincorporated communities of Lake Los Angeles, Val Verde, Bouquet Canyon, Canyon Country, White Fence Farms, and Topanga Canyon.
-Throughout the County, 64 miles of bikeways have been created between 2012 and 2021, with 3.65 miles currently in progress.
+Since approval of the Bicycle Master Plan in 2012, the County has applied for and received grants to implement the plan's proposed bikeway network.
+In 2018, the County was awarded a total of \$10,164,054 in grant funding for bikeways, pedestrian improvements (sidewalks, curb ramps, high-visibility crosswalks, and wayfinding signage), and transit improvements (bus stop amenities) from the Affordable Housing and Sustainable Communities Program for projects in the unincorporated communities of Willowbrook, East Los Angeles, and Florence-Firestone.
+In 2019 and 2020, the County was awarded a total of \$9,065,260 in grant funding from the Measure M Multiyear Sub-Regional Program for projects in the unincorporated communities of Lake Los Angeles, Val Verde, Bouquet Canyon, Canyon Country, White Fence Farms, and Topanga Canyon.
+Throughout the unincorporated areas of Los Angeles County (Unincorporated Los Angeles County), 64 miles of bikeways were created between 2012 and 2021, with 3.65 miles in progress.
 An additional 36 miles of bikeway are planned to be completed by 2025, with 18 miles scheduled to be completed thereafter.
-In total, 122 miles of bikeway have been constructed or planned as part of the County's bikeway network.
-The Bicycle Master Plan is currently being updated to revise the list of bikeways - removing infeasible and identifying new locations, design guidelines for Class IV bikeways, develop policies and guidelines for bikeway infrastructure that could be shared with micro-mobility devices, and improve first/last mile bikeway connections to transit stops.
+In total, 122 miles of bikeway have been constructed or planned as part of unincorporated Los Angeles County's bikeway network.
+The Bicycle Master Plan is being updated to revise the list of bikeways-removing infeasible locations and identifying new locations, developing design guidelines for Class IV bikeways, developing policies and quidelines for bikeway infrastructure that could be shared with micro-mobility devices, and improving first-/last-mile bikeway connections to transit stops.
 The update is anticipated to be completed in 2024.